 We all have seen the effects of urban renewal realized and plans for urban renewal in the future.
 Urban renewal has done many good things for many cities, and will do more, but it has also caused much anguish among those least capable of assuaging their grief.
 Equally thoughtless is the destruction of elements of the environment that could with care continue to function as useful parts of the social and physical environment.
-Often retention of a valuable area, open space, single building or groups of buildings within an area would enhance the positive value of change that recognizes and emphasizes both the value of the new and old and the enrichment each may experience in juxtaposition with the other is of central importance today.
+Often retention of a valuable area, open space, single building or groups of buildings within an area would enhance the positive value of change within a context of continuity and change.
+Rational change that recognizes and emphasizes both the value of the new and old and the enrichment each may experience in juxtaposition with the other is of central importance today.